-When users help configure their own CRM solution, they are naturally invested in its success and will gladly participate in acceptance testing before going live.
+When users help configure their own Microsoft Dynamics 365 cloud solution, they are naturally invested in its success and will gladly participate in acceptance testing before going live.
 Now it’s time for them to experience how CRM meets their needs and lives up to its promise.
 And you will learn what lies ahead in terms of system development, training and employee acceptance.

 Use the testing phase to uncover blocks to user adoption and take steps to address any impediments, now or as future enhancements.
 Once convinced of CRM’s value, these users are instrumental in persuading their peers to accept CRM and support the organization’s mission in deploying it.

 Microsoft CRM training takes many forms throughout the lifecycle of the system.
 Unfortunately, when training is approached as a “one size fits all” endeavor, user adoption and organizational satisfaction suffer.
 Comprehensive training and educated, enthusiastic users are essential for Dynamics CRM success, so build your program with the following considerations in mind.